Pre-race nerves can get the best of us.

 Even if you don’t consider yourself a competitive runner or triathlete, you’ve got these thoughts running through your mind in the days leading up to your race.

 Pre-race nervousness and anxiety is normal and is actually a good thing!

-You’ve spent months training for your race, so no matter how you look at it, it’s an investment of your time and effort as well as an investment in the cost of sports nutrition, clothing and gear.
+You’ve spent months training for your race, so no matter how you look at it, it’s an investment of your time and effort as well as an investment in the cost of sports nutrition, clothing, gear, and coaching.
 If you weren’t at least a little bit nervous, then I’d be worried for you.

 The important thing to remember is not to let the nervousness run away from you.
 Don’t let it take over.

 Pre-race nervousness is a sign that this is important to you.
 It’s a sign that you’re focused on an important goal.